tsoglani/SpeechRaspberrySmartHouseBackup/Raspberry_2B-3/README.md

 -imports all .jar from SpeechRaspberrySmartHouse/Raspberry_2B-3/raspberry_2a,b_InAndOut_40gpio_pin/libs/ folder <br>
--select all pi4j libs from /opt/pi4j/lib<br>
+-select all pi4j libs from /opt/pi4j/lib (if pi4j folder doesnt exist, and you use raspberry pi 2/3 or compute module, write this command line "curl -s get.pi4j.com | sudo bash" at cmd).<br>
  ///on Bluej you can do it by selecteing tools->preferences->Libraries->Add<br>
 - restart bluej<br>